JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ## Image grid

 Now we have the basic functionality of the `ImageInspector` package defined.
-However, we want to plot multiple images at once in a simple way to be able to inspect loaded data.
+However, we want to plot multiple images at once in a simple way to inspect loaded data.
 To do so, we will define two functions that will allow us to group multiple images into a grid.
 The first function defined blow computes grid size for the given number of images.

 ```julia
 function gridsize(n::Int; nrows::Int = -1, ncols::Int = - 1)